contractual-dev/contractual/README.md

    - Use generated type-safe clients to keep your frontend perfectly aligned with backend APIs.
    - Integrate tools like React Query or Vue for a seamless developer experience.

-By centralizing and automating these workflows, Contractual ensures teams stay aligned, efficient, and confident in their API and data design processes.

-A **spec-first approach** puts the definition of APIs and schemas at the center of the workflow, treating the specification as the **source of truth**.
-This ensures alignment across frontend, backend, and data teams while streamlining development workflows.

 ## 📃 Goals

 * Provide a centralized tool for managing OpenAPI and JSON Schema lifecycles.